Thursday, 9 April 2026

 (https://contrarian.substack.com/p/trumps-comply-or-die-policing-isnt?utm_campaign=post-expanded-share&utm_medium=web&triedRedirect=true)

 What is new is not the 'what', but the 'to whom': The recent deaths (Jan.
 2026) in Minnesota have made clear to many who think of themselves as insiders, to whom the protection of American law applies more or less as written, that their president considers them outsiders and so without this protection.
-Officially tolerated - if not more more than tolerated - killing of various especially ethnic minorities is a very traditional part of American public life, but the Trump government has the same tolerance for the killing of white Americans who do no more than politically oppose them.
+Officially tolerated - if not more more than tolerated - killing of various especially ethnic minorities is a traditional part of American public life, but the Trump government has the same tolerance for the killing of white Americans who do no more than politically oppose them.
 Now it seems that the penny has dropped for many ordinary white Americans.

 Monday, 19 January 2026